demisto/content/Packs/PrismaCloudCompute/Integrations/PaloAltoNetworks_PrismaCloudCompute/README.md

 ### prisma-cloud-compute-custom-feeds-ip-list
 ***
-Get all the BlackListed IP addresses in the system
+Get all the blacklisted IP addresses in the system.

 #### Base Command